fangq/mmc/mmclab/README.txt

-               detphoton.prop: optical properties, a copy of cfg.prop detphoton.data: a concatenated and transposed array in the order of [detid nscat ppath mom p v w0]' "data" is the is the only subfield in all MMCLAB before 2016.5
+               detphoton.prop: optical properties, a copy of cfg.prop detphoton.data: a concatenated and transposed array in the order of [detid nscat ppath mom p v w0]' "data" is the is the only subfield in all mmclab before 2016.5
        ncfg: (optional), if given, mmclab returns the preprocessed cfg structure, including the calculated subfields (marked by "-").
 This can be used in the subsequent simulations to avoid repetitive preprocessing.